-Blue bump: Democratic supporters now make up majority of adults in Snohomish and King counties
+The Seattle area has gotten even more liberal — here’s why

 The most conservative metro area among the 100 largest is Ogden, Utah, where 59% of adults are Republican or lean Republican.
 The area with the highest percentage of independent voters who don’t lean either right or left is Worcester, Massachusetts, at 24%.

-The demographic data, broken down by party affiliation, shows that Democrats in the Seattle area have a median household income of $88,000.
-They are less affluent than Republicans ($103,100) or independents ($95,200) here.
-A much higher percentage of Democrats and independents are renters (more than 40%) — only a quarter of area Republicans rent.
+The demographic data, broken down by party affiliation, shows that Democrats in the Seattle area have a median household income of $80,700.
+They are less affluent than Republicans ($87,600) or independents ($87,500) here.
+A much higher percentage of Democrats and independents are renters (more than 40%) — a little more than a quarter of area Republicans rent.

 Democrats and independents here tend to be more educated, with nearly half having a college degree.
 For Republicans, 37% have a college degree.

-Note: Correction: An earlier version of this column mistated the median household income and renter figures.